kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

 unencrypted packets to the backend as a basic TCP connection (terminate mode).

-TLSRoute can be used in these cases, where the traffic between the client and Gateway is encrypted and contains the SNI (Server Name Indication), which can be used to decide which backend should be used for this request.
+TLSRoute can be used in these cases, where the traffic between the client and Gateway is encrypted and contains the SNI hostname, which can be used to decide which backend should be used for this request.

 ## Spec